ministryofjustice/hmpps-feature-flags/README.md

 ## Pre-requisites for usage at HMPPS

 - github account member of MOJ org
+- member of the github team linked to the Flipt namespace you need access to

 ### Getting started

 When onboarding your team, ensure that you either have a namespace for the team or you will need to create one.
-The namespace should take the form of your team name, eg. 'ManageAWorkforce' The namespace should be created/exist in all environments All the artifacts you create for your team's use should be stored under this namespace.
+The namespace should take the form of your github team name, eg. 'manage-a-workforce' The namespace should be created/exist in all environments All the artifacts you create for your team's use should be stored under this namespace.
 You should next generate an api-token, for your namespace, in each of the environments (this will be used for flag evaluation)
+Only API tokens scoped to an individual namespace will be authenticated to work.
 It is suggested that the secrets are named as below for consistency

 `kubectl create secret generic pic-flipt \